oszuidwest/zwfm-liquidsoap/README.md

 The SRT listening ports can be customized via environment variables:

+- `SRT_BIND`: Host address for both published SRT ports (default: 0.0.0.0)
 - `SRT_PORT_PRIMARY`: Primary studio input port (default: 8888)
 - `SRT_PORT_SECONDARY`: Secondary studio input port (default: 9999)

+Use a specific address for `SRT_BIND` when studio traffic should only enter on one host interface.
+This controls Docker's published host address; Liquidsoap continues to listen on the corresponding container ports.

 ## DAB+ Digital Radio Broadcasting